Small kitchen design ideas

 Wouldn’t it be wonderful if everyone could have a huge, open plan kitchen that doubles as a dining room?
 Sure, it would be.
 But for most people, the task at hand is to make the most of the space they do have.

-If you’re wondering how to maximise the space and functionality of your small kitchen, look no further because this guide is going to share with you the best hints and tips for doing exactly that.
+If you’re wondering how to maximise your small kitchen's space and functionality, look no further because this guide will share with you the best hints and tips for doing exactly that.

 We’ll cover how to prioritise your kitchen contents, style the room to make it feel spacious, organise your storage to use every centimetre of space, and design your kitchen layout to give you even more room.
 And for even more amazing advice on perfecting your small kitchen, check out our ultimate guide to designing your kitchen.

-In a small kitchen space is going to be quite limited, so the first thing you want to do is go through every item that is currently in your kitchen — taking up space — and put each into a category.
+In a small kitchen, space will be quite limited, so the first thing you want to do is go through every item currently in your kitchen — taking up space — and put each into a category.

 Next, you’re going to collect all the things that don’t really need to be in the kitchen and find new homes for them around the house.